 The most significant elements of interest within a lending arrangement are typically the consideration for the time value of money and credit risk.
-To make the SPPI assessment, the Reporting Entity applies judgement and considers relevant factors such as the currency in which the financial asset is denominated, and the period for which the profit rate is set.
+To make the SPPI assessment, the Group applies judgement and considers relevant factors such as the currency in which the financial asset is denominated, and the period for which the interest rate is set.